passcr/passcr.github.io/index.md

 # Important Dates

-* Submission date:
+* Submission date: June 1, 2016
-* Author notification:
+* Notification of paper acceptance: June 25, 2016
-* Camera-ready proceedings:
+* Workshop date: October 13, 2016
-* Workshop date:
+* Conference date: October 14-16, 2016

 # Submission
 For details on how to submit to PASSCR 2016 see the [submission page](http://passcr.org/submission/).